gesievi/RADii/docs/tutorial/Quick_Guide/1_LV_Exploration.rst

 This tutorial, is based on the Setup_ guide.

-It will introduce the basics of the Radii Viewer and the Radii Grashopper plugin.
+It will introduce the basics of the Radii Viewer and the Radii Grasshopper plugin.
 Afterward you will be able to explore a model with Radii and you send(upload) geometry.